But when is the best time to visit Bali?

 Bali’s dry season is from April to September.

-The dry period is typically characterised by long sunny periods and occasional rain, but not a lot of it.
+The dry season is typically characterised by long sunny periods and occasional rain, but not a lot of it.

 The temperatures are generally cooler than in the rainy season, and the humidity is lower, making it a pleasant time to visit the island.

-The dry season is the most popular with visitors to Bali, but the Christmas holidays also make December and early January a popular time to visit the island.
+The months during the dry season are the most popular with visitors to Bali, but the Christmas holidays also make December and early January a popular time to visit the island.

 Outdoor activities are amazing in parts of this season because the weather and water are clear.
-If you want to climb a volcano, these are also the best months to do so.
+If you want to snorkel, these are also the best months to do so.